abdelaziz-mahdy/automated_attendance/README.md

 # Automated Attendance System

 Welcome to the Automated Attendance System!
 This application allows you to either share your device’s camera as a **Camera Provider** or run a **Data Center** that discovers and uses these camera feeds to detect and recognize faces for attendance tracking.

+Additionally, if you prefer not to run the full interface on your device, you can run a lightweight Python server as your image provider.

+---

 ## Overview